bormaxi8080/starred/README.md

 - [Bugs-B0unt3r/google-sheets-hunting-bad-domains](https://github.com/Bugs-B0unt3r/google-sheets-hunting-bad-domains) - This project provides a set of Google Apps Scripts designed to help you identify and analyze potentially malicious domains directly from Google Sheets.
 By leveraging various APIs, these scripts can re
 - [CartographerLabs/Canary](https://github.com/CartographerLabs/Canary) - A Chrome extension that looks out for and blocks extremist content!
 Using the HTML content of visited sites, Canary will send that data off to the Google Vertex API and will use the LLM to identify if
 - [iptv-org/iptv](https://github.com/iptv-org/iptv) - Collection of publicly available IPTV channels from all over the world
-- [jokob-sk/NetAlertX](https://github.com/jokob-sk/NetAlertX) - 🖧🔍 WIFI / LAN intruder detector.
+- [jokob-sk/NetAlertX](https://github.com/jokob-sk/NetAlertX) - Network intruder and presence detector.
 Scans for devices connected to your network and alerts you if new and unknown devices are found.
 - [WebKit/WebKit](https://github.com/WebKit/WebKit) - Home of the WebKit project, the browser engine used by Safari, Mail, App Store and many other applications on macOS, iOS and Linux.
 - [jagenjo/litegraph.js](https://github.com/jagenjo/litegraph.js) - A graph node engine and editor written in Javascript similar to PD or UDK Blueprints, comes with its own editor in HTML5 Canvas2D.
 The engine can run client side or server side using Node.
 It allows t
 - [dessant/search-by-image](https://github.com/dessant/search-by-image) - Browser extension for reverse image search, available for Chrome, Edge and Safari